GettinDatFoShow/ang-cy-cov-example/README.md

+This example can be found on github [ang-cy-cov-example](https://github.com/GettinDatFoShow/ang-cy-cov-example)

-As a front end developer its very easy to get wrapped up in the fine tuning of that perfect web application.
-If you have multiple people working together, its can sometimes be annoying when someone else's change tends to skew the looks or functionality of your component.
+As a front end developer it's very easy to get caught up in the fine tuning of that perfect web application.
+If you have multiple people working together, it can be annoying when someone else's changes tend to skew the looks or functionality of your component.
 There haven't really been any great testing frameworks that test applications visually the way a user does.
-Not until now at least.
+Not until now at least...
-Cypress.io is an amazing framework designed for complete top down testing of your application.
+[Cypress.io](https://www.cypress.io/) is an amazing framework designed for complete top down testing of your application.
 Written by front end developers, for front end developers.
-For those of us working in companies though, we may need to still provide a report to show that the coverage of our tests still reach a percentage of the code base.
-Although, krama/jasmin has this built in, cypress leaves that to us to implement.
-Here I'll walk you through the easy set up.
+For those of us working in companies though, we may still need to provide a report that shows the coverage of our tests still reach a percentage of the code base.
+Since Cypress is designed to work with any front end framework, or none for that matter, they leave this to us to implement.
+Don't be to worried though..
+I'm here to walk you through the easy set up.

-**Note: This walk-through is meant for Angular version 8 and above.**
+>**Note: This walk-through is meant for Angular version 8 and above.**

 First we will start off by generating a fresh new Angular application
 ```